|« May 25th is National Missing Children's Day||A Place To Relax… and Reflect »|

 My husband and myself purchased a home on lake simcoe and were told by both our realtor and selling realtor that we had “deeded beach rights"?
 On closing day we found out that we indeed did not.
 Our lawyer told us that had to be written in our agreement (we did not know this).
 There is a walkway that neighbours use and we use however we do not have deeded beach rights?
 Or do we?
 If we decide to sell can we sell with deeded beach rights the same that the listing agent did?
 And is our home worth more money with/without the deeded beach rights?

 Theresa…. how awful.
 Yes, of course a property with deeded beach rights is worth more than one without… I think you need to speak to your lawyer.
-Without knowing all of the details, it’s difficult to comment, but it sounds like misrepresentation on the part of the Sellers and also… negligence on the part of your realtor. & YOU MUST DISCLOSE the fact that there are not deeded beach rights, should you decide to sell… unless, of course, you somehow secure rights in the meantime.
+Without knowing all of the details, it’s difficult to comment, but it sounds like misrepresentation on the part of the Sellers and also… maybe some negligence on the part of your realtor.
+YOU MUST DISCLOSE the fact that there are not deeded beach rights, should you decide to sell… unless, of course, you somehow secure rights in the meantime.

 I recently purchased 5 acres in niagara region it was declared as partial wetlands and borders a manmade lake on west side owned by nieghbour.I have recieved a letter from mnr ontario staing that it is not wetlands because I questioned my first land assessment so I am fine with that.I want to knoe what my rights are regarding the lake on my west side my property starts about 3ft away from the lake and merges into it part way along the shore line my neighbour has decided to build up beside us with fill changing the gradient of his property towards the lake and us and he intends to fill the lake beside us so as he says he can access his llake without being on our land.Can he do this?Where my land toucheds the lake do I have any rights to the water or the lake.